Dolphy: Television, film parodies, and RVQ Productions

 Dolphy acted in Tansan The Mighty (1962), and its sequel Tansan vs Tarzan (1963).

 From 1964 to 1972, he starred in Buhay Artista, a big success of the 1960s.
-Eugenio "Geny" Lopez Jr. got him into television on Channel 2.
-The show aired on ABS-CBN.
-It is a concept by Geny Lopez and Ading Fernando.
-While doing radio, his talent fee was P250-P300 per program; when he did TV, he was at P500 per show.
-He left ABS-CBN due to martial law.
-However, also moved to GMA Network since Buhay Artista moved to RBS-7 (former branding name of GMA) from December 1972 to early 1974.
+Eugenio "Geny" López Jr. got him into television on Channel 2, and the show aired on ABS-CBN.
+It is a concept by López and Ading Fernando.
+While doing radio, his talent fee was ₱250-₱300 per program; when he did television, he was at ₱500 per show.
+He left ABS-CBN when it was shuttered following the proclamation of Martial Law in September 1972, moving to GMA Network since Buhay Artista moved to RBS-7 (former name of GMA) from December 1972 to early 1974.

 While on television, he began appearing in films for independent studios like LEA Productions, Balatbat Productions, Filipinas Productions, Zultana Productions and Fernando Poe Jr.'s D'Lanor Productions.

 In 1964, he played the lead in Captain Barbell and in Daigdig ng Fantasia (Fantasy World) with Nova Villa.
 Both films were directed by Herminio "Butch" Bautista.

 From 1965 to 1966, Dolphy made a minimum of 15 spy film parodies.
 Also in 1966, Dolphy starred in another 19 parody films.

 For the 1966 film Pepe en Pilar, Dolphy introduced Ronaldo Valdez to Susan Roces, as a new face was needed as a partner for Roces.
 Dolphy first met Valdez in a basketball court and brought him to the press conference so Roces could see him.
 Roces' initial response was "He is too young".
 Dolphy brought Ronaldo to a barber shop, bought him a pair of boots at Glenmore and lent him his suit.
 When Dolphy presented him to Roces again, she said, "I prefer him now", not realizing that he was the same person he had introduced earlier.
-Dolphy later gave him the stage name Ronaldo Valdez (from Ronald James Gibbs).
+Dolphy later gave him the stage name “Ronaldo Valdez” (real name: Ronald James Gibbs).

 By 1967, Dolphy's production house RVQ Productions was established.
 Dolphy explained that when Sampaguita closed he thought he should produce his own films.
 He started with a film adaptation of the sitcom Buhay Artista (Actor's Life), a box office success.